Keely-Ann-Maritz/Payment-Portal/README.md

 ## Features
  ### **Backend**
- - Connects to and stores user data in a database,
+ - Connects to and stores user data in a database
  - You can store account information in the database
  - You can store payment information in the database
  - Sensitive information gets hashed, salted and a pepper value is added to the password